 Price range: $60 – $88

 10. Bonus tip: Use a booking app for even cheaper deals

 Just as there are dining reservation apps, there are now apps to help you book affordable beauty- and wellness-related services which include massages.
 Both platforms have a transparent review system, so you can read honest feedback by previous customers.

 Fave (formerly Groupon)

 If the deals on Fave seem a little too good to be true, there’s Vaniday, a deals site that’s more focused on beauty treatments.
-Prices are not as cheap (from $25 for 1 hour), but the brands look a bit more legit.
+Prices are not as cheap, but the brands look a bit more legit.
 Not all of these are spas, though.
 Some of them are nail salons and aesthetics centres that just so happen to offer quick head/shoulder/foot massages too.

 Which type of massage should you go for?

-If you’re looking for what’s called a “happy ending massage”, you can look elsewhere – because a lot of these services are not actually legal, you’d be hard pressed to find any official websites or information on it.
+If you’re looking for what’s called a “happy ending massage”, you can look elsewhere.
+A lot of these services are not actually legal, you’d be hard pressed to find any official websites or information on it.
 (You might have some luck trawling the dirty depths of local forums though…)

 Here are some other popular types of massage in Singapore (clean ones).
 The prices for these are similar, and depends more on the establishment than the massage type.

 The most popular is probably the Swedish massage, which typically uses relative gentle massage techniques to relieve tension and improve circulation.
 The difference between Swedish massage and deep tissue massage is that the latter generally uses a lot more pressure, so get ready for some initial post-massage soreness.
 First-timers can opt for the Swedish massage, and if that’s too mild for you, try the deep tissue massage.